9 Cheapest Countries to Visit: Dream Trips on a Budget

 How to Make Any of These Trips Happen

 The biggest barrier to budget travel is not money — it is knowing where to start.
-Cheap flights to Vietnam or Egypt exist, but finding them requires knowing when to search and what to look for.
+Cheap flights to Vietnam or Egypt exist, but finding them requires knowing when to search, which nearby airports to compare, and when to stop waiting.
 Accommodation in Nepal costs almost nothing if you know the right booking windows.
 Our complete trip planning guide covers every step: finding cheap flights, choosing and booking accommodation, building a pre-trip budget, and what to do when things go differently than planned.
+For a concrete cost-planning example, compare this list with our Barcelona travel costs guide and Japan travel costs guide.

 The Honest Budget Travel Reality